-- (1) Good cause applies to timely completion of assessment, IRP, WPA, work participation rates, and cooperation with the child support enforcement division. - (2) Good cause for failure to meet the NMW requirements. - (a) Good cause may be considered to exist for no more than 30 days in the event of: - (i) family death; - (ii) hospitalization; - (iii) major injury to the participant or a benefit group member for whom the participant has been the primary caretaker; - (iv) reported domestic violence; [or] - (v) catastrophic event[-]; or - (vi) it is shown the department did not provide the participant timely assistance to complete the assessment, IRP, or WPA. - (b) The participant must meet with the NMW service provider prior to the end of the 30 day period to establish a WPA for the full participation standard beginning on day 31 or must request a limited work participation status prior to the end of the 30 day period.
-The participant may be subject to sanction for failure to complete a WPA if a new WPA has not been established by day 31. - (i) A participant with good cause for failure to meet the NMW requirements, who expects the cause of failure to continue for more than 30 days, must contact the department to review the participant's circumstances. - (ii) Under no conditions shall good cause be granted for more than 30 days during any given reporting period. - (3) Good cause for refusal to cooperate with the child support enforcement requirements: In some cases it may be determined by the CSED that the TANF/NMW applicant's/recipient' refusal to cooperate is with good cause in accordance with 8.50.105.14 NMAC.
-Any person requesting a good cause exemption to a TANF/NMW requirement to cooperate must fill out a request for a good cause exemption on a form provided by the CSED and provide any documentation requested by CSED.
+(1) Good cause applies to timely completion of assessment, IRP, WPA, work participation rates, and cooperation with the child support enforcement division.

+2) Good cause for failure to meet the NMW requirements.

+- (a) Good cause may be considered to exist for no more than 30 days in the event of: - (i) family death; - (ii) hospitalization; - (iii) major injury to the participant or a benefit group member for whom the participant has been the primary caretaker; - (iv) reported domestic violence; [or] - (v) catastrophic event[-]; or - (vi) it is shown the department did not provide the participant timely assistance to complete the assessment, IRP, or WPA. - (b) The participant must meet with the NMW service provider prior to the end of the 30 day period to establish a WPA for the full participation standard beginning on day 31 or must request a limited work participation status prior to the end of the 30 day period.
+The participant may be subject to sanction for failure to complete a WPA if a new WPA has not been established by day 31. - (i) A participant with good cause for failure to meet the NMW requirements, who expects the cause of failure to continue for more than 30 days, must contact the department to review the participant's circumstances. - (ii) Under no conditions shall good cause be granted for more than 30 days during any given reporting period. - (3) Good cause shall be considered when the department has failed to submit a notice in accordance with the requirements of adverse action notices, to the participant or provide available support services that would adversely affect the participant's ability to timely meet work participation requirements. - (4) Good cause for refusal to cooperate with the child support enforcement requirements: In some cases it may be determined by the CSED that the TANF/NMW applicant's/recipient' refusal to cooperate is with good cause in accordance with 8.50.105.14 NMAC.
+Any person requesting a good cause exemption to a TANF/NMW requirement to cooperate must complete a request for a good cause exemption on a form provided by the CSED and provide any documentation requested by CSED.
 The request for a good cause exemption will be reviewed by the CSED and the requestor will be informed of the decision in writing.
-The requestor's failure to complete the form or provide the requested documentation will result in an automatic denial of the request. - [B. Good cause shall be considered to exist when a participant meets the minimum work participation requirement, but may not meet the total hours of participation or the non-core work requirement.
-There is no limit for allowing good cause for this reason during a time period; however, the department shall work with the participant to identify the reason the total work requirement is not met.] - [C. Good cause applies to a participant not meeting the required time limit to complete the assessment, IRP, or WPA when the department has not demonstrated timely assistance to a participant. - [D-]H. Excused absences: For non-paid activities, allowable excused absences that are not approved by the employer or sponsoring agency may be considered good cause based on the approval of ISD.
-There are no more than 16 allowable hours per month and no more than 80 hours in the preceding 12 month period.
+The requestor's failure or refusal to complete the form or provide the requested documentation will result in an automatic denial of the request.
+The department may offer assistance to complete the form or obtain the necessary documentation, as appropriate.